 BigCommerce has almost all the same features as WooCommerce, including inventory tracking at product or variant level.

 If you want to track products at a variant level, you must add all your different variations.
 When you’re initially adding your products to BigCommerce, you can set your current stock levels and reorder points.
-Finally, you can add an option to your products called Modifier, which means customers will have the ability to customize their orders.
+Finally, you can add an option to your products called Modifier, which means customers can customize their orders.

 Finally, as BigCommerce has inventory and selling features built into the native software, you can also: